Last Updated November 21st, 2020 at 09:36 pm by Lisa

 - avoid chiles with soft spots or cuts

-How To Store Hatch Chiles Prior To Roasting:
+How To Store Hatch Chiles Prior To Roasting

 - Refrigerate, unwashed in a plastic bag for up to 5 days

-How To Store Freeze Hatch Chiles Prior After Roasting:
+How To Store Freeze Hatch Chiles

 - FoodSaver Bags: Dice the roasted Hatch Chiles, and store in airtight bags.
 FoodSaver bags are ideal, as you want to keep as much air out of the bag as possible because the chiles get mushy if ice crystals form on them.
-Good for up to 12-18 month in the freezer.
+Good for up to 12-18 months in the freezer.

 - Zip-Top Bags: Alternatively, use a small zip-top bag, and press all the air out before sealing and freezing.
-Good for up to 4-6 month in the freezer.
+Good for up to 4-6 months in the freezer.

 I like to roast these wonderful chilis over oak coals and after they have sweated and cooled, just put straight into zip lock freezer bags with all the air rolled out.
 The chared skins protect them and just slip the skins off just before use when thawed.
 The wood fire produces a great flavor!